The Lorana Sullivan UK Foundation

 Based on the foundation's specific focus, they do not appear to fund:

-- Organizations outside journalism education and training
+- Organisations outside journalism education and training

 - Non-journalism educational causes